Ethorbit/FastDL-Generator/README.md

 # FastDL-Generator
-generates a FastDL.lua and FastDL files for gmod
+Generates a FastDL.lua and FastDL files for gmod

-usage:
-fastdlgen.exe [Content Folder] (Target Folder)

-the Target folder is optional
+Usage:
+Drag & drop the directories onto the executable